 Safari can help you do even more online, like enabling features to change the security options and conduct cross-domain tracking by checking the security reports icon on the toolbar.
 You can enable the data protection summary to see the security reports across periods.

 What Is Safari?
 Is It A Web Browser?

-Between 2007 to 2012, it developed a Default edition.
-After that, it progressed through fifteen major versions, and the third generation released in 2007 brought compatibility with iPhone at a time when the Macintosh version was considered the fastest browser.
+Between 2007 and 2012, it developed a Default edition.
+After that, it progressed through fifteen major versions, and the third generation released in 2007 brought compatibility with the iPhone when the Macintosh version was considered the fastest browser.

 Apple is recognised for all of its digital storefronts.
 You can add extensions plugins to browse and quickly link to Safari via the App Store.
 Besides the additional features, Safari has some distinguishing characteristics like tabs, security or personal surfing.

 Safaris offers many options for searching and browsing data online.
 For example, users can search blogs and bookmarks or access numerous pages in tabs.
 The browser was one of the first search engines developed on the WebKit framework that supported the latest HTML5 web format.